jreyesr/jreyesr.github.io/content/posts/terraform-declarative-api-management-1/index.md

 For Firefly, we'd need:

 * The URL where Firefly can be reached, and also the port (which will be part of the URL, there's no need to make it a separate parameter)
-* Credentials: A Client ID and Client Secret, since Firefly [can use OAuth2](https://docs.firefly-iii.org/firefly-iii/api/#authentication).
-It can also use a Personal Access Token, which is static, but let's be nice and use standards here.
-It shouldn't add too much more complexity
+* Credentials: A Personal Access Token, which is static.
+Originally I intended to use a Client ID and Client Secret, since Firefly [can use OAuth2](https://docs.firefly-iii.org/firefly-iii/api/#authentication), but the flow requires an interactive authorization stage that doesn't play too well with a CLI-based tool like Terraform.
 * That's it!
 We won't add TLS certificate validation yet, it's easy enough to add later and my local Firefly installation doesn't even use TLS

 This is expressed in two places: the struct itself, which is just a container for the actual configuration values with tags, [in the spirit of the `json` package](https://gobyexample.com/json), and the `Schema` method of the provider, which defines some metadata, such as descriptions, whether or not the config values are required, and some validators.